How Does CATCH Work?

-Two of the most important ways that CATCH creates behavior change are through nutrition education and and by increasing the amount physical activity children engage in each day.
-Children are educated on how to identify healthful foods how to categorize them into 3 levels; GO, SLOW and WHOA.
-This approach has been adopted colloquially nationwide as a simple means of labeling food’s nutritional content.
+Two of the most important ways that CATCH creates behavior change are by enabling children to identify healthy foods, and by increasing the amount of moderate to vigorous physical activity (MVPA) children engage in each day.
+Our health education curriculum uses terminology for identifying healthful foods–GO, SLOW and WHOA–that has been adopted colloquially nationwide as a simple means of labeling food’s nutritional content.